-John Molson Sustainable Business Group
+John Molson Sustainable Business Group (JMSBG)

 The People's Potato is a collectively-run soup kitchen that offers vegan meals to students and community members on a by-donation basis.
 The Potato serves more than 400 meals daily to students and community members with the help of dedicated volunteers and it is dedicated to educating about healthy cooking and food politics.

 Quebec Public Interest Research Group (QPIRG)

 The Quebec Public Interest Research Group at Concordia is a resource centre for student and community research and organizing.
 We strive to raise awareness and support grassroots activism around diverse social and environmental issues.

 Queer Concordia is an on-campus resource centre and safe space for all students identifying outside the cissexist heteronorm and for their allies.
 We provide free safer sex products, an extensive lending library, and plan a multitude of events throughout the school year.
 We’re always looking for the new volunteers and love meeting new community members.

 Right to Move is a non-profit organization that believes bicycles are a form of transportation that should be available to all.
 They have a drop-in, do-it-yourself bicycle shop where members can fix their own bicycles with the help of volunteer mechanics and hands-on workshops.